lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Note also that it is not always necessary for the endpoints to agree on the transport for the EDHOC messages.
 For example, a mix of CoAP and HTTP may be used along the path and still allow correlation between message_1 and message_2.

+EDHOC enables policy decisions to be based on the identity of the peer.
+If other information must to be conveyed, such as target application or use (e.g. if there is more than one and they have different policies) this may be signalled for example in URI or Auxiliary Data and need to be specified in the applicability statement.

 ## Use of EDHOC in the XX Protocol